Tram: Tram stop

 Tram stops may be similar to bus stops in design and use, particularly in street-running sections, where in some cases other vehicles are legally required to stop clear of the tram doors.
 Some stops may have railway platforms, particularly in private right-of-way sections and where trams are boarded at standard railway platform height, as opposed to using steps at the doorway or low-floor trams.

 Manufacturing

 A BLT TINA tram in 2024.

-Siemens Avenio tram in Almada near Lisbon.

 Many independent companies started making trams in the 19th and early 20th century.
 In the last several decades most of them have merged with or into larger ones.
 The biggest changes in the period after 2010 were the mergers of AnsaldoBreda into Hitachi Rail in 2015 and Bombardier into Alstom in 2020.

 Approximately 5,000 new trams are manufactured each year.

-As of February 2017, 4,478 new trams were on order from their makers, with a further 1,092 options being open:
+As of February 2017, 4,478 new trams were on order from their makers, with a further 1,092 options being open: By February 2026, this had increased by 49% to 6,656 trams on order with 2,596 options.

-CAF Urbos 3 tram in Budapest.

-Longest tram sets in the world from 2016 to 2025.